Stolen (2012 film): Plot

 Will is forced to steal FBI credentials to find the current address of Hoyt, who is revealed to be working with Vincent and helping to track the phone.
-They have a brief standoff (in which Hoyt reveals Vincent lost his leg, which affected his sense of touch due to the gunshot he received) before the FBI agents arrive and kill Hoyt before he can fire on them.
+They fight before the FBI agents arrive and kill Hoyt.
 Will escapes, then talks to the taxi dispatcher, where they help identify Vincent's taxi and current location.
 In a celebration parade, Will finds that the taxi belongs to another driver, and that Vincent has masked the taxi number and stashed his cab's GPS system in the car.

-Will is captured again by Harland's men, but when they do not let him answer Vincent's call, Will escapes after crashing the vehicle.
-On the call, Will tries to explain the money is gone, but Vincent doesn't believe it at first, then states Will must come up with a way to replace Vincent's lost share, reminding him of the deadline.
+Will is captured again by Harland's men, but when they do not let him answer Vincent's call, Will grabs the phone and escapes after overpowering Harland's men and causing the car to crash.
+Will tells Vincent the money is gone, but that he will come up with it somehow.
+With Riley's help, Will tunnels below the bank they'd robbed for the $10 million, using a thermal lance to melt enough gold to pay the ransom.
+The fire alarm goes off, alerting the FBI.
+They escape.

-Will gets an idea.
-With Riley's help, they tunnel up below the bank where the gold was stashed and use a thermal lance to melt enough of the gold before their actions are detected.
-Riley drives off to distract Harland.
-Will takes the gold to Vincent at an abandoned amusement park, but Vincent lights the taxi on fire with Alison still inside.
+Will takes the gold to Vincent at an abandoned amusement park.
+Vincent lights the taxi on fire with Alison still inside.
 Will and Vincent fight, and Will takes a gunshot.
-He still manages to douse Vincent in gasoline and set him ablaze, giving him time to drive the taxi, first straight into Vincent, then into a nearby pond.
+He douses Vincent in gasoline and sets him ablaze.
+He drives the taxi straight into Vincent, then into a nearby pond.

-As he races to free Alison from the submerging vehicle, Will is attacked by a now disfigured Vincent, (who due to his nerve damage doesn't feel his injuries) but impales him on a crowbar.
-Will rescues Alison, while locking a dying Vincent into said trunk of his sinking taxi, before collapsing on dry land just as Harland arrives in a helicopter.
-Harland assures Alison that Will will be okay, convinced now of Vincent's guilt, and Will is taken to get medical attention.
+As he races to free Alison from the submerging vehicle, Will is attacked by Vincent.
+Will impales him on a crowbar which he uses to free Alison from the trunk.
+Harland arrives by helicopter, assuring Alison that her father will be okay, convinced as he now is of Vincent's guilt.

-Sometime later, Will, Riley, and Alison are enjoying an afternoon barbecue, still being watched by Harland from a distance because some of the bank gold is still missing.
-Will finds a chunk of the melted gold in Riley's truck—the missing amount—and he and Riley debate whether to keep it or throw it away, the latter clearing Will of any wrongdoing.
-After a thought, Will throws the gold into a bayou, leaving Harland without any evidence, so he ends his monitoring.
-Unknown to Harland, Will threw away a decoy, and leaves the nugget on the table as the three go to enjoy lunch.
+Later, Will, Riley, and Alison are enjoying an afternoon barbecue, watched by Harland from a distance because some of the bank gold is still missing.
+Will finds a chunk of the melted gold in Riley's truck—the missing amount—and he and Riley debate whether to keep it or throw it away.
+After hesitating, Will appears to throw the gold into the bayou.
+Harland quits monitoring him.
+Unknown to Harland, Will threw away a decoy, leaving the nugget on the table.